pivotal/blog/content/post/better-specificity-with-git-switch-and-restore.md

 You probably work with Git everyday.
 If you've worked with Git for some time, you might have a couple of commands stored to your muscle memory - from `git commit` for recording your changes, to `git log` for sensing "where" you are.

 I found `git checkout` to be a command that I reach for pretty frequently.
 This is not surprising, as it performs more than one operation.
+But a single command doing more than one thing might be a suboptimal user experience, as it can be confusing to someone learning Git.
+I could almost picture an XKCD:

+> Learner: What do I run for changing the branch I'm on?<br>
+> You: Use `git checkout <branch>`.<br>
+> Learner: What can I run to discard changes to a file?<br>
+> You: Use...`git checkout <file>`.<br>
+> Learner: Ok...

-But in the spirit of "do one thing, and do it well", is this too many?
-Let's take a look at what `git checkout` can do to see what those operations are.
+Let's take a look at what `git checkout` can do, and an alternative (or two) that can make for a friendlier user experience in Git.

 ## Quick, what does `git checkout` do?